open-telemetry/opentelemetry.io/content/en/docs/collector/quick-start.md

 6. Open <http://localhost:55679/debug/tracez> and select one of the samples in the table to see the traces you've just generated.

-7. Once you are done, shutdown the Collector container, for example, using
+7. After you are done, shutdown the Collector container, for example, using
    <kbd>Control-C</kbd>.

 ## Next steps